-- Report to assigned lunch period on time unless in possession of a signed pass.
+- 1. Report to assigned lunch period on time unless in possession of a signed pass.
 Failure to do so will be dealt with as a class cut. - 2.
 Remain in the cafeteria.
 Students are not permitted in any other areas on outside of the school building.
 Students are not permitted to eat in any other area of the building without teacher or Principal permission. - 3.
 When directed, line up inside the cafeteria for the food services lines. - 4.
 Do not cut in line.
 Students observed "cutting the line" will be sent immediately to the rear of the line.
 Under no circumstances will any student, or group of students, be given preferential treatment unless an emergency situation exists, and it is permitted by Building Administration. - 5.
 Display proper table manners. - 6.
 Speak in a normal tone of voice.
 No shouting.
 During lunch and breakfast, quiet conversation will be permitted.
-Boisterousness and loudness will not be tolerated, and appropriate disciplinary action will be taken. - 7.
-Do not throw food/objects.
+Boisterousness and loudness will not be tolerated, and appropriate disciplinary action will be taken.

+- 7. Do not throw food/objects.
 Throwing things is absolutely prohibited.
-The throwing of food/objects will be considered as a severe incident of student misconduct, and the student(s) involved will receive an out-of-school suspension. - 8.
+The throwing of food/objects will be considered as a severe incident of student misconduct, and appropriate disciplinary action will be taken. - 7.8. and the student(s) involved will receive an out of school suspension. - 8.9.
 After the completion of the meal, and when directed, place trays in the designated areas.
 Discard trash in the proper receptacles.